kschuler/guide/guidelines/making-stimuli.md

 ##### To record sound files on the Marantz PMD671

-1. Slide the `POWER` switch to the right and release.
+Slide the `POWER` switch to the right and release.

 The display will show you how much time is available on the CF card for recording.

-2. Slide the `REC` button to the right and release.
+Slide the `REC` button to the right and release.
 Recording begins.
-The Rec indicator will be lit and steady while recording.
+The "Rec indicator will be lit and steady while recording.
         The display will show the recording time (TRACK TIME) of the current track (TRACK)

-3. Push and release the STOP button to stop recording and end the track (close the audio file).
+Push and release the STOP button to stop recording and end the track (close the audio file).
         The display will show you how much time is left on the CF card for recording.

-How do I access my sound files on the computer?
+##### To access sound files recorded on the Marantz PMD671

-1. Slide the POWER switch to the right and release the power off.
+Slide the POWER switch to the right and release the power off.

 2. Press and hold the USB MENU/STORE button while you slide the POWER switch to the right and release.
         The  power is on.
 The display will read "USB Online".